AlarkaSanyal/SimpleJavaExamples/README.md

 * Similar to OneAwayA, just a little more concise.

 ### 6. String Compression
 Compress consecutive characters.
 If there are no consecutive characters, return the original one.
+Examples:
 * aabbbcaa => a2b3c1a2
 * abacd => abacd